Posterior Tibialis Tendonitis/Rupture may occur from:

-Overuse activities: Tibialis posterior tendonitis is usually an overuse injury, which commonly occurs due to repetitive or prolonged activities placing strain on the tibialis posterior tendon.
+Overuse activities: Posterior Tibialis Tendonitis/Rupture is usually an overuse injury, which commonly occurs due to repetitive or prolonged activities placing strain on the tibialis posterior tendon.
 This typically occurs due to excessive walking or running (especially up slopes or on uneven surfaces), jumping, hopping or change of direction activities.

 Trauma: Patients may develop this condition suddenly due to a forceful contraction of the tibialis posterior muscle often when in a position of stretch.
 This typically occurs during rapid acceleration while running (particularly when changing direction).